Rozetka3000/Better-Spotify-Data-Viewer/README.md

 # Better-Spotify-Data-Viewer

-[IN DEVELOPMENT, THE APP DOESN'T FULLY WORK, SOME STUFF MIGHT BE BROKEN]
+CURRENT VERSION: 1.0.0

+QUICK DESCRIPTION:
-There are many apps that "let you see your Spotify stats", but make you pay for certain important features and I personally find it scummy to charge people for their own data.

-Therefore, I'm making this simple app that simply allows people to see their own data from Spotify (and I do mean fully see it).
-I will not introduce basic features that others app already, with maybe some exceptions, since I don't see a point in that.
+There are many apps that "let you see your Spotify stats", but make you pay for certain important features and I personally find it scummy to charge people for their own data; This app is the direct reaction to those bullshit apps.
+This simple app simply allows people to see their own data from Spotify (and I do mean fully see it).

 HOW TO USE THE APP:
-1.Before you even enter the app, you gotta go to Spotify, and then Account > Account Privacy and request your extended streaming history (Don't forget to confirm it in your e-mail).

-2.When you first enter the app you will be told to choose your files that contain your data.
-Simply select all the files given to you by Spotify.
-Your data then gets processed and it might take a bit, depending on how much of a Spotiphile you are.

-3.You have 2 windows opened.
-A blank one and a small one with settings.
-In the small one you choose how you'd like to see your listening data be presented.
-Then just click configure.

-4.Idk, enjoy ig.
-This really ain't a complicated app to use.

-For now you gotta build the app yourself (there's no build available at the moment, and there won't be until i finish the damn app).
-To make your own build, you gotta create a file called 'apikeys.py' and define in it your client_id and client_secret that you get from the Spotify dev bullshit thingy.
+0.Request your "extended listening history" from Spotify; There are 101 videos on how do that, so just look it up.

+1.When you enter the app, you are greeted with a pop-up, that makes you choose all of the files that Spotify gave you.
+Just simply choose them.
+The app then stops on purpose (Don't ask why).

+2.Re-enter the app and wait for a bit.
+The app will process your data for a bit (shouldn't take more than a few seconds).

+3.You're greeted with a few windows: an empty window; a window that let's you delete your data if you so want to and a configuration window.

+In the configuration window there are many fields:

+"Limit" is how many items will be displayed (you can't just display the whole thing since it'll take too long and the program might just shit itself);

+"Items per row" is how many items are per row (no shit);

+"30 second streaming rule" regulates the way streams are counted.
+Spotify only counts streams above 30 seconds, therefore this checkbox is ticked at the beginning, though you can choose to turn it off if you simply don't give a fuck;

+"Show in reverse" simply dictates how you want your data shown: forwards or backwards, depending on the category;

+"Start date" and "End date" is a metric in which you choose data from which period counts.
+Pls don't put bullshit like zero for year, month or day since it causes Python to shit itself;

+And lastly, "Displaying of data" is the most important one: Here you choose how you want your data to be displayed.
+All the options should be self-explanatory.

+After you chose your great configurations, just click "Config"; You can also click on many things in this app, like for example you can click on a song or artist to get more info about your stats on them.

+This should be all that you need to know.

+KNOWN ISSUES:

+The back button is a piece of shit

+The UI is ass, but it's cuz it's made in python (someone pls help)